 Please keep in mind, however, that the exact course requirements may vary depending on when you matriculated into the program, so please consult your adviser or the program coordinator with any additional questions.

 We do not offer academic credit for life experience; you will have to take courses or, in some cases, ask that courses be transferred from another institution to VCU; we accept up to six graduate credits of courses that are equivalent to those that we offer in our program.

 - Chemistry education

 - Mathematics education

 Application deadline: Feb.
 1 for fall and summer admission, Oct.
 1 for spring admission

-This degree can also be pursued as part of the Richmond Teacher Residency program.
+This degree can also be pursued as part of the RTR program.

 - VCU Graduate School requirements

 - Received or pursuing a bachelor’s degree with a major matching the degree concentration (or an appropriate liberal studies major for those in the early and elementary education concentration)

 - Completion of the Teacher Preparation Application* and testing requirements for Virginia licensure are found on this page.